ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ### General Contact Tracing Analysis and Technology
 (Most recent first)

-**A good reply from W3C Credentials CG, where I am co-chair, to de Montjoye questionnaire below:**
+**A good reply from W3C Credentials CG (where I am co-chair) to the de Montjoye questionnaire below:**

   * Booth, David (2020, April 02) W3C-CCG Mailing List [#Implementation #Analysis, W3C CCG]: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0017.html
   > KEYQUOTE: That document raises excellent questions, but I think the range of protocols (designs) for consideration should be broadened even more.
 All three of the toy protocols that they discuss involved a central authority -- presumably a public health agency -- that would receive information about infected or exposed individuals.
 I think it would be good to also consider (list follows

-**Excellent questionnaire for people designing or evaluating should ask about #ContactTracing implementations**
+**Excellent questionnaire for people designing or evaluating #ContactTracing implementations**

 * de Montjoye, Yves-Alexandre; Houssiau, Florimond; Gadotti, Andrea and Florent Guepin (2020, April 2).
 Evaluating COVID-19 contact tracing apps?
 Here are 8 privacy questions we think you should ask. [#Opinion #Implementation, Computational Privacy Group].
   * Retrieved from https://cpg.doc.ic.ac.uk/blog/evaluating-contact-tracing-apps-here-are-8-privacy-questions-we-think-you-should-ask/